shaon2016/ProPicker/README.md

 # ProPicker

 A simple library to select images from the gallery and camera.

+There are many libraries out there.
+May be some serves your purposes but not satisfactory.
+This library is different from the others.

+Why should you use it?

+* CameraX library to capture images.
+* It also uses UCrop library to crop images.
+* It uses best compression to compress your image without loosing image's quality.

 Step 1.
 Add the JitPack repository to your build file